[robotics-worldwide] [jobs] Research Fellow in AI for Autonomous Driving @ Oxford Brookes

 demonstration in a simulated environment.

-They will also coordinate the effort of the three groups in the area by
+They will also coordinate the efforts of the three groups in the area by

 supervising MSc and final year students working on the subject, and